Weng Contemporary

 Écritures-Park Seo-Bo-1

-By undergoing numerous transformations, the series has remained current, incorporating Hanji (Korean traditional paper), long ridged lines representing "mountains," and forms and colors inspired by nature.
-In 2023, shortly before the artist’s death, Écriture N ° .
+By undergoing numerous transformations, the series has remained relevant and continuously evolved, adapting to new materials and artistic influences while staying true to its foundational principles.
+Over the decades, Park integrated Hanji (traditional Korean paper), long ridged lines representing ‘mountains’, forms and colours inspired by nature.
+In 2023, shortly before the artist’s death, Écriture N °.
 1-23 and Écriture N ° .
-2-23 were unveiled, becoming the last artwork created by Park Seo-Bo.
+2-23 were unveiled, becoming the last project created by Park.

 The two sculptures capture the colours of nature thanks to the enduring quality of porcelain.
 The harmonious repetition serves as a visual mantra, reflecting the artist's dedication to the serene beauty found in disciplined practice.
-Not only does this piece showcases technical skill, but it also offers a tranquil mindfulness visual space for introspection and calm.
+Not only does this piece showcase technical skill, but it also offers a tranquil, mindful visual space for introspection and calm.

-By perpetuating the essence of Seo-Bo's work while also bringing a new dimension to the Écriture series, these sculptures blend tradition with innovative artistic expression.
+These sculptures preserve the essence of Park’s work while introducing a new dimension to the Écriture series, seamlessly blending tradition with innovative artistic expression.

 I want to reduce the idea and emotion in my work to express only that.
 I want to reduce and reduce — to create pure emptiness.